SdMusic/Anime-Memory-Game/README.md

 after download you can extract the file and use it in your local environment Alternatively you can Clone or Fork this repository into your github account.

+## Code Validation
+At the and of the project I used two websites to validate a code

+- W3C CSS Validator to validate CSS
+- Nu Html Checker to test HTML

+Css and html is validated warnings remain on css due to webkits (these have been left to remain as they purely browser intigration)

 ## Testing

 Testing has been carried out using the following devices/browsers: